abdulbasit0-UI/task-management-api/README.md

 # Task Management Api

-A Restful Api built with nest js for task management.
+A Task management api built with nest js serves as a boilerplate for building nest js apps.